leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 If you want to contribute, please go to [**#toric>Current tasks**](https://leanprover.zulipchat.com/#narrow/channel/487278-toric/topic/Current.20tasks/with/510984744) on Zulip and claim a task!
+If you're interested in the project but don't know where to start don't hesitate to contact us!